Love Is Blind: UK: Filming locations

 Both seasons were shot in different countries across Europe and presumably lasted 38 days up until the weddings.
-The ten days in the pods were shot in Stockholm, Sweden, reusing the set from Love Is Blind: Sweden.
+The ten days in the pods were shot in Strängnäs, Sweden, reusing the set from Love Is Blind: Sweden.

-Filming for the first season then moved to the Angsana Corfu Resort & Spa in Corfu, Greece where the engaged couples enjoyed a week-long retreat.
-The couples that made it through the retreat then moved in together at the in serviced apartments at STAY in Camden, London where they spent the rest of the time filming up until the weddings.
+Filming for the first season then moved to the Angsana Corfu Resort & Spa in Corfu, Greece, where the engaged couples enjoyed a week-long retreat.
+The couples that made it through the retreat then moved in together to the serviced apartments at STAY in Camden, London, where they spent the rest of the time filming up until the weddings.
 The weddings took place at Wynyard Hall in Stockton-on-Tees in County Durham, England.

 By comparison, the engaged couples from the second season stayed at the Cap St George Hotel and Resort in Peyia, Cyprus for their week-long post-pod retreat.
-They then moved to Ducie Street Warehouse in Manchester where they lived together in the run-up to getting married.
+They then moved to Ducie Street Warehouse in Manchester, where they lived together in the run-up to getting married.
 The weddings took place at Coos’ Cathedral in Aboyne Castle in Aberdeenshire, Scotland.

 In both seasons, the bridal gowns used in the wedding episodes were supplied by the London boutique Evelie.